-UNIT NUMBER: CAMPSITE: PATROL NAME:
+JNIT NUMBER: CAMPSITI E: PATROL NAN 1E:

-PURPOSE: To reinforce the Patrol as a working unit within the Troop while at camp.
+OURPOSE: To reinforce e the Patrol as a v working unit within the Troop while at camp.

 REQUIREMENTS:

-1. Develop two goals for each patrol member, they can be academic goals or personal goals, and state them below.
-Achieve at least 80% of these goals while at camp.
+Develop two goal and state them be • member, they can beast 80% of these o

-NAME

-GOALS
+NAME GOALS

 - 2. Have a patrol flag and display it at morning and evening flag ceremonies. - 3.
 Show Patrol spirit during your week at camp. - 4.
-Patrol members must participate in at least eight All Camp Challenge events. - During your stay at camp, Do Your Best as a Patrol to observe the Scout Oath and Law, Do A Good Turn Daily and Be Prepared.
+Patrol members must participate in at least eight All Camp Challenge events. - 5.
+At least three Scouts earn the Honor Scout Award. - 6.
+During your stay at camp, Do Your Best as a Patrol to observe the Scout Oath and Law, Do A Good Turn Daily and Be Prepared.

-NOTE: This must be turned into the Program Director upon completion.
+NOTE: This must be turned into the Program Director upon completion by Friday morning's SPL meeting.